-Ajuga plants are extremely common, perennial in nature, and exceedingly fast growing.
-This is a very hardy plant that is also attractive with beautifully shaped leaves and exquisite azure flowers.
+Ajuga plants are common, perennial in nature, and fast growing.
+These are very hardy plants that are also attractive with their beautifully shaped leaves and exquisite azure flowers.

-However, it not only grows rapidly, but can spread quickly, so if you plant it in your garden, you will have to control it or watch your garden is not overrun by it.
+Ajuga grows rapidly and can spread quickly if that is what you are looking for.
+If you plant Ajuga plants in your garden, you will have to be aware of the growth rate and control it or watch your garden is not eventually overrun by it.

 The plants will grow to around three to four inches high.
 However, be aware that the flowers can grow to about one foot in height in larger varieties.
 Ajuga flowers in spring and the flowers have an attractive blue color.

 While its flowers are blue, pink, violet and a white version, (Alba) blooms from spring to early summer; it’s the leaves that take the spotlight.
 The leaves are either grey-green or cream, mottled bronze and red, reddish purple or a metallic bronze.

 Most varieties will create a carpet like ground cover and can spread to several feet.
 Ajuga pyramidalis grows upright to about 3 to 4 inches tall; with Ajuga reptans reaching around 9 inches tall.
 The leaves do not like to be squashed by walkers’ foot traffic.